skiaskiaskia/ct_scraper/README.md

 # Generic Clinical Trials Scraper 🌐💉

-This Python script is designed to scrape clinical trials data from various online sources to retrieve and save outcome measures based on the given trial identification numbers.
+This Python script is designed to scrape clinical trials data from various online sources to retrieve and save outcome measures based on given trial identification numbers.

 ## Features 🌟
 - Retrieves **Primary and Secondary Outcome Measures** for specific trial identification numbers.
 - Extracts **Intervention Treatments** associated with the trials.
 - Generates CSV files for each trial number detailing the outcomes.
 - Organizes outcomes under separate folders based on the **Intervention/Treatment** name.
-- You can optimize it to your need.

 ## Requirements 📦